Automating workflows with data science pipelines

 Your completed pipeline should look like the one in the 6 Train Save.pipeline file.

-Note: You can run and use 6 Train Save.pipeline.
 To explore the pipeline editor, complete the steps in the following procedure to create your own pipeline.
+Alternately, you can skip the following procedure and instead run the 6 Train Save.pipeline file.

 Create a pipeline